colinnoel/gamecollection-repo/README.md

 # Game Collection Project Summary

 <h3>The Problem:</h3>
-Do you have a cardboard box of old video games in your garage?
+<p> Do you have a cardboard box of old video games in your garage?<br>
 Do you see articles online about someone finding a $10,000 game in their attic?
-Do you ever wonder if that could be you?
+Do you ever wonder if that could be you?<br>
 Well, unfortunately, that's quite unlikely.
-But there is definitely a chance that your collection is worth something.
+But there is definitely a chance that your collection is worth something.</p>

-Now how would you actually go about pricing your collection?
+<p>Now how would you actually go about pricing your collection? <br>
-One way to go about it is searching eBay or Amazon for each game, and looking at recently sold listings.
+One way to go about it is searching eBay or Amazon for each game, and looking at recently sold listings.<br>
-That could work, but you would spend alot of time on this.
+That could work, but you would spend alot of time on this.</p>

 **Even if you know where to look, researching and pricing each video game in your collection is tedious and tiresome.**